google/bloaty/how-bloaty-works.md

 This means that the base map must be exhaustive, and must also provide translation for any entity that exists in both VM and file space.
-For example, if we see in the symbol table that address `0x12345` corresponds to symbol `foo`, we will add that to VM map immediately, but we will also use the base map to translate address `0x12355` to a file offset so we can add that range to the file map.
+For example, suppose we are scanning the "symbols" data source and we see in the symbol table that address `0x12345` corresponds to symbol `foo`.
+We will add that to VM map immediately, but we will also use the base map to translate address `0x12355` to a file offset so we can add that range to the file map.

 How does the base map store translation info?
 I left one thing out about `RangeMap` above.
 In addition to storing a label for every region, it can also